edincubator/stack-operations/doc/source/installation/management.rst

 ...................

 After enabling LDAP and SSL, follow the following steps for deploying a cluster: https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.2.2/bk_ambari-installation/content/ch_Deploy_and_Configure_a_HDP_Cluster.html.
-Deploy only the minimal components before enabling Kerberos (all components because Ambari Metrics needs HBase).
+Deploy only the minimal components before enabling Kerberos (Zookeeper + HDFS).
+It is recommended to install clients in all nodes.

 Enabling Kerberos for Ambari